sergiovasquez122/CECS-343/README.txt

     npm init

-Type the ENTER key except for the choice  "entry point: ", which instead of ENTER, you will change to "app.js"
+Press the ENTER key for each prompt except for the choice "entry point: ", which instead, you will change to "app.js"

+Then when asked, "Is this okay?" enter "yes"

 Now enter the commands